jkulawik/blog/_drafts/discord-alternative.md

 and designed with privacy in mind;
 people who aren't in the voice call can't read it, and chat history gets deleted after the call.

-Group text chats were recently added, but as with mobile apps, these are single-channeled.
+Group text chats were recently added, but these are separate from servers and single-channeled.
-The app interface can be a bit confusing at times, even in version 5.

 TeamSpeak is great if you don't text much, but it won't be a contender for Discord until it adds regular text channels to servers.
-Sadly, despite TeamSpeak memeing on Twitter about being an underdog to Discord, they seem to move backwards on this issue;
+Sadly, despite TeamSpeak memeing on Twitter about being an underdog to Discord, I see no desire from their team to implement this feature.
-a singular global text chat for servers [was apparently removed in TeamSpeak 5](https://community.teamspeak.com/t/global-server-chat/2458/12).

 * Voice chat: yes (great one, reportedly)
 * Screen sharing: in the works for over a year, but no ETA or significant news about it.
 * Multichannel support: not really; tied to voice calls and temporary
 * Custom emoji: yes
-* Self-hosting: yes, fairly simple with no extra hoops (unlike Element)
+* Self-hosting: yes, and unlike everywhere else it is very simple
 * Pricing: free version permits owning a single server with 32 users
 * Other:
   * Limited text chat functionality but has a simple reply feature and a message pin feature
   * Has been around for ages, so while still a proprietary app, it is pretty trustworthy
+  * The app interface can be a bit confusing at times, even in version 5

 ### Steam chat